Peter Macfarlane tested the Craghoppers Adflex Boots for The Great Outdoors’ September 2022 issue. Here’s his verdict.

-The Craghoppers Adflex Boots have a chunky look, with its thick EVA midsole but it’s actually nicely lightweight for a pair of three-season walking boots.
+The Craghoppers Adflex Boots have a chunky look, with its thick EVA midsole but it’s actually nicely lightweight for a pair.
+The Adflex is currently on our list of the best hiking boots, which is worth checking out if you want to compare the Adflex with other shoes.

 Initially, the fit was high-volume, but it did reduce as the upper moulded to my foot.
 A pronounced curve under the ball of the foot gives an excellent walking motion, but on my first try it led me to the think the boots were short.